crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 === Featured Images for Categories ===
 Contributors: PeterShilling
 Donate link:http://helpforwp.com/donate
-Tags: categories, categories images, featured images Requires at least: 3.5
+Tags: categories, categories images, featured images,custom taxonomy Requires at least: 3.5
 Tested up to: 3.6
-Stable tag:
+Stable tag: trunk

 Add WordPress Featured Images to both categories & tags so you can easily assign an image to each category and then display via a widget or shortcode on your WordPress site.